2010 West Memphis police shootings: Perpetrators

 In 2006, Kane was indicted for forgery and theft of a car by deception in Montgomery County, Ohio, and there was an outstanding warrant at the time of his death.
 Kane had said that driver's licences were a "debt contract", and a month before the shooting, he was arrested in New Mexico for driving without a license.

+Kane also made his views known on the Internet.
+Around 2006, he started posting about "redemption" theories on a sovereign citizen forum.
+In 2007, his wife died of pneumonia.
 On an internet radio show, Kane said he was picked up at a "Nazi checkpoint", spent 47 hours in custody, and planned to sue for $100 per hour of custody.
 In fact, he was released on $1,500 bond and did not appear for his court date three days before the shooting.

-Around 2006, Kane started posting about "redemption" theories on a sovereign citizen forum.
-In 2007, his wife died of pneumonia.
+Kane also had a YouTube channel expressing anti-government views, for instance joking about assaulting Internal Revenue Service agents.

 Around 2008, at the height of the mortgage crisis, Kane shifted from being an Internet poster to starting his own debt-elimination seminars business.
 Joseph Kane traveled the country with his father, whom he assisted on his seminars.
 He was homeschooled and, by age 9, could recite the Bill of Rights and carried a toy gun everywhere he went.
 According to Sheriff Kelly, "the child had been taught not to trust law enforcement."

-Jerry Kane had recently begun a relationship with a Florida woman whom he had met at one of his seminars and who also adhered to sovereign citizen ideology: shortly before the shooting, she had been involved in a protracted legal battle with her county of residence because she refused to pay a $20 dog-licensing fee.
+Jerry Kane had recently begun a relationship with a woman from Florida whom he had met at one of his seminars and who also adhered to sovereign citizen ideology: shortly before the shooting, she had been involved in a protracted legal battle with her county of residence because she refused to pay a $20 dog-licensing fee.